-expressionLanguage: anyURI [01] This attribute identifies the expression language used in LiteralExpressions within the scope of this Definitions.
+Attribute Description namespace: anyURI [1] This attribute identifies the namespace associated with this Definitions and follows the convention established by XML Schema. expressionLanguage: anyURI [01] This attribute identifies the expression language used in LiteralExpressions within the scope of this Definitions.
 The Default is FEEL (clause 10).
 This value MAY be overridden on each individual LiteralExpression.
 The language SHALL be specified in a URI format. typeLanguage: anyURI [01] This attribute identifies the type language used in LiteralExpressions within the scope of this Definitions.
 The Default is FEEL (clause 10).
 This value MAY be overridden on each individual ItemDefinition.
-The language SHALL be specified in a URI format. exporter: string [01] This attribute names the tool used to export the XML serialization. exporterVersion: string [01] This attribute names the version of the tool used to export the XML serialization. itemDefinition: ItemDefinition [] This attribute lists the instances of ItemDefinition that are contained in this Definitions. drgElement: DRGElement [] This attribute lists the instances of DRGElement that are contained in this Definitions. businessContextElement: BusinessContextElement[] This attribute lists the instances of BusinessContextElement that are contained in this Definitions. elementCollection [] This attribute lists the instances of ElementCollection that are contained in this Definitions. rt: Import [] This attribute is used to import externally defined elements and make them available for use by elements in this Definitions. artifact: Artifact [0] Artifacts include text annotations and associations among DMN elements. dmnDI: DMNDI [01] This attribute contains the Diagram Interchange information contained within this Definitions (see Clausinformation on the DMN Diagram Interchange).
+The language SHALL be specified in a URI format. exporter: string [01] This attribute names the tool used to export the XML serialization. exporterVersion: string [01] This attribute names the version of the tool used to export the XML serialization.

+itemDefinition: ItemDefinition [] This attribute lists the instances of ItemDefinition that are contained in this Definitions. drgElement: DRGElement [] This attribute lists the instances of DRGElement that are contained in this Definitions. businessContextElement: BusinessContextElement[] This attribute lists the instances of BusinessContextElement that are contained in this Definitions. elementCollection: ElementCollection [] This attribute lists the instances of ElementCollection that are contained in this Definitions. import: Import [] This attribute is used to import externally defined elements and make them available for use by elements in this Definitions. artifact: Artifact [0] Artifacts include text annotations and associations among DMN elements. dmnDI: DMNDI [01] This attribute contains the Diagram Interchange information contained within this Definitions (see Clause 13 for more information on the DMN Diagram Interchange).